ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 | **Genomics and Bioinformatics**| Clustering genes with similar expression patterns to discover biological functions.            | Identifying functional groups of genes by clustering similar gene expression data.             |
 | **Image Segmentation**         | Dividing an image into distinct regions to aid object detection or scene understanding.        | Segmenting parts of an image to identify objects or differentiate scene components.            |

+- **ShopSmart Example**
+- ShopSmatr leverages **hierarchical clustering** to analyze customer behaviors and product preferences.
+For example, it organizes products into a hierarchy based on similarity in purchase patterns, such as grouping "organic foods," "frozen items," and "beverages."
+Similarly, it segments customers into tiers like "high spenders," "occasional buyers," and "seasonal shoppers."
+This hierarchy aids in personalized recommendations, dynamic pricing, and optimizing product placement to boost sales.

 ---

 ## C. Density-Based Clustering (DBSCAN)